What is Frozen Shoulder?

-Pain and loss of movement are a result of irritation to the structures that make up the shoulder joint, specifically the shoulder joint capsule.
+Pain and loss of movement are a result of irritation of the structures that make up the shoulder joint, specifically the shoulder joint capsule.

-Some conditions, including diabetes, thyroid disease, and auto-immune disease, increases the risk of developing frozen shoulder.
+Some conditions, including diabetes, thyroid disease, and auto-immune disease, place those people at slightly greater risk for developing frozen shoulder.
 In general, most people with frozen shoulder are over the age of 50.

 What to Expect:

-- Painful Stage: This is usually when your pain first occurs and you begin to notice your shoulder does not move well.
-It can last anywhere from 2-9 months.
+- Painful Stage This is usually when your pain first occurs and you begin to notice your shoulder does not move very well.
+It can last anywhere from 2 9 months.

-What Can I Do if I Have Frozen Shoulder?
+What Can I do if I have it?

-There is strong evidence & research supporting the use of the following forms of treatment:
+There is strong evidence in the latest research supporting the use of the following forms of treatment:

-However, it's important to note that the latest literature suggests there is no strong and conclusive evidence in favour of one form of treatment over another.
+However, it is also important to realize that the latest literature reveals that there is NO strong and conclusive evidence in favour of one form of treatment over another.
 It is therefore essential to get a thorough assessment by an experienced clinician to determine the best course of treatment for you.

 General Rule of Thumb: Movement and Exercise!